Shakial Taylor

-Shakial Taylor (born December 27, 1996) is an American football cornerback who is a free agent.
+Shakial Taylor (born December 27, 1996) is an American former professional football cornerback.
 He played college football at the University of Kansas.

 College career

 Taylor began his collegiate career at South Dakota State, playing for one year before transferring to Mesa Community College.
 In his only year at Mesa, Taylor broke up 18 passes with an interception and 42 total tackles.
 He transferred to the University of Kansas for his final two seasons of eligibility over offers from Arizona State, Memphis, UNLV, New Mexico, and Middle Tennessee State.
 In his first season with the Jayhawks, Taylor started the first nine games of the season before suffering season-ending injury and made 22 tackles with six pass-breakups.
 As a senior, Taylor recorded 47 tackles, three interceptions (one returned for a touchdown), seven passes defensed and two forced fumbles.

 Professional career

 Indianapolis Colts

 Taylor signed with the Indianapolis Colts as an undrafted free agent on May 7, 2019.
-Despite having a great preseason & training camp, he was waived due to a concussion injury at the final cuts of training camp.
-Taylor took an injury settlement and couldn't sign back with the Colts until week 5.
-He was re-signed in week 5 to the team's practice squad.

-He was promoted to the active roster on October 5, 2019.
-Taylor made his NFL debut on October 6, 2019 against the Kansas City Chiefs, making one tackle and breaking up a pass.
-He was waived on November 25, 2019.
+Despite having a great preseason & training camp, he was waived due to a concussion-related injury during the final cuts of training camp.
+Taylor took an injury settlement and couldn't sign back with the Colts until Week 5.
+He was re-signed in Week 5 to the team's practice squad, replacing Jalen Collins.
+Taylor was promoted to the active roster on October 5.
+He made his NFL debut on October 6 against the Kansas City Chiefs, making one tackle and breaking up a pass.
+He was waived on November 25, while Picasso Nelson Jr. was signed to the practice squad.